Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Birkhoff's theorem in the Einstein Branch of QG

-According to the Gauss-Bonnet theorem, the most general gravity theory in $4$-dimensions including terms up to quadratic order in curvatures is the so-called \textit{quadratic gravity}~~\cite{stelle1977PRD,stelle1978GERG} with the Lagrangian density: $\mathcal{L} = R+\alpha\, R^2+\beta\, R_{\mu \nu}R^{\mu \nu}$.
+According to the Gauss-Bonnet theorem, the most general gravity theory in $4$-dimensions including terms up to quadratic order in curvatures is the so-called \textit{quadratic gravity} (QG) with the Lagrangian density~\cite{stelle1977PRD,stelle1978GERG}: $\mathcal{L} = R+\alpha\, R^2+\beta\, R_{\mu \nu}R^{\mu \nu}$.
 While QG is traditionally considered problematic due to the presence of massive spin-2 ghost modes (suggesting perturbative instability), it can still be treated as a ``healthy'' classical theory of gravity.
 In fact, some recent works have demonstrated that QG is free from causality issues~\cite{Edelstein:2021jyu}, positive energy theorem holds (implying the nonlinear stability), and possesses well-defined dynamical properties~\cite{Held:2023aap}.

-It is crucial to recognize that QG, being a higher-curvature theory, may have multiple branches of solutions~\cite{Holdom:2002xy, Daas:2022iid, Lu:2015psa, Lu:2015cqa, Lu:2015tle, Kokkotas:2017zwt, Pravda:2016fue, Lu:2017kzi, Podolsky:2019gro}.
-However, as emphasized in the Introduction section, the remarkable observational consistency of GR dictates that only the Einstein branch is astrophysically relevant.
+It is crucial to recognize that QG, being a higher-curvature theory, may have multiple branches of solutions~\cite{Holdom:2002xy, Daas:2022iid, Lu:2015psa, Lu:2015cqa, Lu:2015tle, Kokkotas:2017zwt, Pravda:2016fue, Lu:2017kzi, Podolsky:2019gro}(see also~\cite{Held:2022abx}).
+However, as emphasized in the Introduction section, the remarkable observational consistency of GR dictates that the Einstein branch has strong astrophysical relevance.
 The solutions in this branch are analytically connected to GR in the limit of $\{\alpha,\, \beta\} \to 0$.
-Consequently, all geometrical quantities can be expressed as a combination of terms proportional to $\alpha^{n_1} \beta^{n_2}$, with $n_i$'s being non-negative integers for all values of the couplings.
-One must note the subtle difference between the above claim and the Taylor expansion (which is not what we are doing) about $\{\alpha,\, \beta\} = 0$.
+Consequently, all geometrical quantities can be expressed as so-called \textit{formal power series} in couplings, i.e., in terms of combinations proportional to $\alpha^{n_1} \beta^{n_2}$, with $n_i$'s being non-negative integers for all values of the couplings.
+One must note the subtle difference between the above claim and the Taylor expansion around vanishing coupling constants (which is not what we are doing\footnote{Let us emphasize that the defining requirement for physical quantities to lie within the Einstein branch is that they exhibit a smooth, analytic dependence on the coupling constants, particularly in the limit as these couplings approach zero (the GR limit).
+Consequently, all series expansions in terms of couplings should be treated as formal power series, rather than small-coupling Taylor expansions.
+However, the requirement of analyticity rules out structures such as $\exp(-M^2/\alpha)$ or $\alpha \log \alpha$, which fall outside the Einstein branch.}).\\